Lona44/Mission-Ready-L5-Mission-5-Phase-2/CONTRIBUTING.md

 ## Code Review Process

-1. Tech Lead reviews all PRs
+1. Team members review each other's PRs
+2. At least one approval required before merge
-2. Requested changes must be addressed
+3. Requested changes must be addressed
-3. Approved PRs are merged to `develop` branch
+4. Approved PRs are merged to `develop` branch
-4. After testing, `develop` is merged to `main`
+5. After testing, `develop` is merged to `main`

 ## Things NOT to Do

-❌ **Do NOT modify shared components** without approval ❌ **Do NOT change backend API** without discussing with Tech Lead ❌ **Do NOT commit node_modules** or build files
+❌ **Do NOT modify shared components** without team discussion ❌ **Do NOT change backend API** without discussing in Teams chat first ❌ **Do NOT commit node_modules** or build files
 ❌ **Do NOT work directly on main branch**
 ❌ **Do NOT merge your own PRs**